+\begin{remark} The contracting Goldreich--Weber solutions mentioned in Remark~\ref{R:MassCritical} collapse homologously, that is, the self-similar fluid velocity $u$ is proportional to $y$.
+The quantity $y\omega$ thus corresponds to the fluid velocity relative to a frame comoving with homologous collapse, that is, a positive $\omega$ means the fluid is moving outwards (collapsing slower) relative to the homologous frame.
+It is for this reason $y\omega$ is also referred to as the \emph{wind velocity}~\cite{Yahil83}. \end{remark}

-where we have used~\eqref{SSd}.
-In the next lemma, we formulate the non-autonomous system of ODE satisfied by the self-similar unknowns defined in~\eqref{E:SSRHO}--\eqref{E:OMEGADEF}.
+In the next lemma, we formulate the non-autonomous system of ODE satisfied by the self-similar unknowns defined in~\eqref{E:SSrho}--\eqref{E:omegaDef}.

-\begin{lemma}[The self-similar reduction] Let $(\rho,u, p)$ be the self-similar unknowns introduced through the ansatz~\eqref{E:SSRHO}--\eqref{E:SSYDEF}.
-Assume further that the triple $(\tilde\rho(t,\cdot),\tilde u(t,\cdot),\tilde p(t,\cdot))$ constitutes a smooth solution of the non-isentropic Euler-Poisson system~\eqref{SScon}--\eqref{SSent} on some time interval $(-t,0)$, $t>0$.
-Then the pair $(\rho,\om)$ solves the system
+\begin{lemma}[The self-similar reduction] Let $(\rho,u, p)$ be the self-similar unknowns introduced through the ansatz~\eqref{E:SSrho}--\eqref{E:SSyDef}.
+Assume further that the triple $(\tilde{\rho}(t,\cdot),\tilde{u}(t,\cdot),\tilde{p}(t,\cdot))$ constitutes a smooth solution of the non-isentropic Euler--Poisson system~\eqref{E:SSCon}--\eqref{E:SSEnt} on some time interval $(-t,0)$, $t>0$.
+Then the pair $(\rho,\om)$ solves the system:

-where $\om$ is given by~\eqref{E:OMEGADEF}, $p$ by
+where $\om$ is given by~\eqref{E:omegaDef}, $p$ by

-and
+and:

 \end{lemma}